RyanChristian259/name-generator/readme.md

  Who this product for?
 What problem does it attempt to solve?
      Who - For all ages, fun.
 Provides entertainment.
 Can be used a revenue generator through advertising or domain name sales.
   May also give ideas for a legitimate business name.

-###Interactivity
-- Interactivity is accomplished when user selects a list, enters their name, and receives an answer returned to them.

-////////////////////////////////////////////////
-Start app by creating a place on the web page to enter names.

-Create test key with a few pirate names.

-Slice first letter off of first and last names.

-Compare letters to list and output new name.

-Check if name is available as a domain name.
-Need help with purchasing your domain or building a site for it?
-Ask Ryan Christian Media!

-Easter Egg = screen opens up and shows a game when a predesignated key name is entered.
-The key name will be a combination of the first name of a g11 student and the last name of another g11 student.

-Have a create your own list section?

-Credit to Sarah Turek as guest programmer